fanny-jiang/whats-happening-bot/README.md

 ## Getting Started

-What's Happening Bot is still in developer mode currently, but when it is approved by Facebook, simply go to [](https://www.messenger.com/t/whatshappeningbot) and start chatting with the bot!
+**NOTE:** What's Happening Bot is still currently in developer mode, but when it is approved by Facebook, simply go to [messenger.com/whatshappeningbot](https://www.messenger.com/t/whatshappeningbot) and start chatting with the bot!

 ## Prerequisites